Jumy-I/Logistics-Optimization-Using-Excel-Solver-Transportation-Model/README.md

 ##  Key Takeaway

-This project shows how Excel Solver can be used for ** logistics optimization**, helping businesses cut transportation costs while maintaining service levels.
+This project shows how Excel Solver can be used for logistics optimization, helping businesses cut transportation costs while maintaining service levels.